rsoaresp/belvo-test/README.md

 This repo contains material for Belvo's machine learning test.

+# Pipeline description

+A pdf with the description of a machine learning pipeline, with its actors and responsabilties can be found at the `belvo.drawio.pdf` file.

-# Creating an environment to explore and develop
+# Experimental part: Creating an environment to explore and develop

 The first thing we have to do is to create an exploratory environment to play with the available data and start modeling.
 Furthermore, we want that our experiments be